 The final circulating coin series that bears the likeness of a U.S. President, is the Eisenhower Dollar coin.
 The coin features the portrait of President (and General) “Ike” Eisenhower on the obverse, and the Apollo 11 mission badge on the reverse.
 It is avidly collected by specialists due to interesting die varieties as well as its copper and silver strikes.
 Its relatively short run makes a complete date and mint set with significant die varieties in high grade seem less daunting.

 BUT WAIT, the tradition continues.
 From 2007 until 2016, the U.S. Mint struck the Presidential Dollar series.
 This series honors every deceased President of the United States until 2016.
 The series was struck in large numbers at first, and mintage numbers diminished as the series wore on.
 Collectors have enormous amounts of variety here, with different finishes and error coins with incused rim lettering missing.
 The U.S Mint also issued Medals, which do not carry face value, which honor our former presidents.

-Exceedingly popular former Presidents like Franklin Delano Roosevelt, John F. Kennedy or Dwight D. Eisenhower have appeared on U.S. coins soon after their deaths to honor their memory.
-Other Presidents have appeared on commemorative issues well-after their deaths, like Lincoln and Washington.
+Exceedingly popular former Presidents like Franklin Delano Roosevelt, John F. Kennedy, and Dwight D. Eisenhower appeared on U.S. coins soon after their deaths to honor their memory.
+Other Presidents have appeared on commemorative issues well after their deaths, like Lincoln and Washington.